Updated March 8, 2023

 I was just excited.
 Excited by the future.
 The possibilities.
 The life-changing experience I was about to go through.

-And, although I was disappointed by the lack of a tenure-track job which–let’s be honest–was the reason I got into academia in the first place, I wasn’t actually disappointed by the degree.
+And, although I was disappointed by the lack of a tenure-track job which–let’s be honest–was the reason I got into academia in the first place, I wasn’t actually disappointed by the experiences I’d had.

 I learned a lot, grew a lot, and had a lot of fun.
 But still, I wouldn’t do everything the same.

 Here’s what I’d tell myself if I were to start again, which is–surprise–also my advice for PhD students.